Jasonette/documentation/docs/jason.md

 <br>

-# How is it different from Jasonette?
+# How is related to Jasonette?

+Maybe it's easier if we put it this way:

+<h2>Chrome : Webkit = Jason : Jasonette</h2>

 <br>